 Though it’s tough to predict exactly the expected increase, it’s a good idea to expect a slight increase each year.

 What to Look for When Buying a Strata

 Buying a condo is very similar to investing in a company in the stock market.
 In both cases, you are buying shares in a Corporation.

-The strata corporation is much smaller in size but still has a board of directors, regular meeting, voting opportunities, an operating budget and cash on hand.
+The strata corporation is much smaller in size but still has a board of directors, regular meetings, voting opportunities, an operating budget and cash on hand.

 When buying into a strata corporation, it's important to understand this.